-Our significant accounting policies are described in Note 2, "Summary of Significant Accounting Policies," of our supplemental consolidated financial statements as of September 30, 2007, and for the nine months ended September 30, 2007 and 2006 and as of December 31, 2006 and 2005, and for the three years ended December 31, 2006, 2005 and 2004.
-Our supplemental consolidated financial statements have been prepared in accordance with generally accepted accounting principles, or U.S. GAAP.
-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities.
+Our significant accounting policies are described in Note 2 of our consolidated financial statements.
+Our consolidated financial statements have been prepared in accordance with generally accepted accounting principles, or GAAP.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities.
 Among others, estimates are used when accounting for valuation of investments, recognition of casino revenues and promotional allowances and estimated costs to complete its land, house and condominium developments.
 Estimates and assumptions are evaluated on an ongoing basis and are based on historical and other factors believed to be reasonable under the circumstances.
 The results of these estimates may form the basis of the carrying value of certain assets and liabilities and may not be readily apparent from other sources.
 Actual results, under conditions and circumstances different from those assumed, may differ from estimates.

-We believe the following accounting policies are critical to our business operations and the understanding of results of operations and affect the more significant judgments and estimates used in the preparation of our supplemental consolidated financial statements.
+We believe the following accounting policies are critical to our business operations and the understanding of results of operations and affect the more significant judgments and estimates used in the preparation of our consolidated financial statements.